 YouTube Video Keywords

-Before you even have your video done you should be thinking of the keywords you’d like to target.
+Before you even have your video done, you should be thinking about the keywords you’d like to target.
 If you’re not familiar with keywords, here’s a guide on exactly what keywords are.

 My recommendation is to find keywords with low competition, meaning not many other videos out there targeting those keywords.
 This makes it easier to rank high.

-I personally use Jaxxy.com to do keyword research, but there’s many other options out there.
-Some people just use Google Adwords for research, but I recommend Jaxxy because it actually shows how many YouTube videos are ranked for your keyword.
+I use Jaxxy.com to do keyword research, but there’re many other options out there.
+Some people just use Google Adwords for research, but I recommend Jaxxy because it shows how many YouTube videos are ranked for your keyword.

-On this guide I decided to do an example video of a review for a site called Qmee.
-It’s actually one of my highest ranking YouTube videos and here’s the process I went through to find the keywords.
+On this guide, I decided to do an example video of a review for a site called Qmee.
+It’s one of my highest ranking YouTube videos and here’s the process I went through to find the keywords.

 You can see that the traffic isn’t that high, but there’s not much competition which is going to be key.
 Now that I found my keyword here’s what I’d do when I upload the video to make sure that it gets ranked well.